plating, anodizing, & finishing Q&As since 1989

 A. I don't know that carbon contamination on the brushes is a big problem, but if they are not using stainless steel brushes, that is a problem.
 Steel brushes, or even stainless steel brushes that have been used on plain steel, leave free iron contamination that can lead to corrosion.
 The risk is probably more likely to be pitting corrosion and leaks in the pipe rather than a mechanical integrity problem.
 Surface oxides from welding can also be a cause of reduced corrosion resistance.
 Chemical passivation of the weld zone is the best preventative measure.

 A. I think that you will find that it is the iron in the power brushes that is the problem.
 Even 410 brushes will promote rusting.
-Try the Scotch Brite grinding pad [linked by editor to product info at Amazon] in a very coarse grit.James Watts
+Try a very coarse grit on the scotch-brite insert Scotch Brite grinding pad [affil link].James Watts

 - Navarre, Florida